EmadAlzhrani/Twitter-database/README.md

 # Twitter-database

+This is a project for the SQL course on the Satr platform.

-Database that simulate the scheme for twitter profiles and tweets information.
+The project involves creating a database that simulates the schema for Twitter profiles and tweet information.

-The code written in mySQL, and the diagram is provided.
+The code is written in MySQL, and the diagram is provided.